Sculptures have been featured on NPR: [link]

 and CNET: [link]

-More pictures of this piece may be found at: [link]
+More pictures of this little guy can be found here: [link]

 For the rest of the story, please visit our store at: [link]